US Stocks rebound on bargain buying

-Total volume turnover on U. S. exchanges was 8.93 billion shares, up from previous session volume of 8 billion shares.
-In the NYSE exchange, 2066 issues advanced, 1234 issues declined, and 143 issues closed unchanged.
-In the NASDAQ, 2215 issues advanced, 2170 issues declined, and 230 issues unchanged.
+Total volume turnover on U. S. exchanges was 8.73 billion shares, up from previous session volume of 8.52 billion shares.
+In the NYSE exchange, 2292 issues advanced, 1005 issues declined, and 148 issues closed unchanged.

 Powered by Capital Market - Live News